fractal-analytics-platform/fractal-web/docs/development/tests.md

 To execute the tests seeing the browser add the `--headed` flag or the `--debug` flag if you need to watch them step by step.

+By default v2 tests are run.
+These tests require running a fractal-server instance using `FRACTAL_RUNNER_BACKEND=local_experimental`.

+To run v1 tests start playwright setting the environment variable `TEST_VERSION` to `v1`.
+These tests require running a fractal-server instance using `FRACTAL_RUNNER_BACKEND=local`.

+OAuth2 test requires a running instance of dexidp test image and a fractal-server instance configured to use it.
+To skip OAuth2 test set the environment variable `SKIP_OAUTH_TEST` to `true`.

 ## Coverage

 > Warning: code coverage results are not reliable at the moment